advimman/lama/README.md

 which is suitable for [prediction](#prediction).

 The table below describes which configs we used to generate different test sets from the paper.
-Note that we *do not fix a random seed*, so the results will be a bit different each time.
+Note that we *do not fix a random seed*, so the results will be slightly different each time.

 |        | Places 512x512         | CelebA 256x256         |
 |--------|------------------------|------------------------|